mamedev/mame/docs/source/techspecs/luareference.rst

     a string, and the callback must be a function.

     The callback is passed three arguments for the access offset, the data read, and the memory access mask.
+The offset is the absolute offset into the address space.
 To modify the data being read, return the modified value from the callback function as an integer.
 If the callback does not return an integer, the data will not be modified. space:install_write_tap(start, end, name, callback)
     Installs a :ref:`pass-through handler <luareference-mem-tap>` that will receive notifications on write to the specified range of addresses in the